Agent Ecosystem Testing

 6. The gap between the model’s self-report and raw citation counts is itself

-a finding — discrepancies belong in the spec
+a finding, discrepancies belong in the spec

-7. Results are saved to `open-ai-web-search/results/chatgpt-interpreted/`
+7. Ensure results saved to open-ai-web-search/results/chatgpt-interpreted/

 Platform Limit Summary